Install packages

 The main administrator account on Linux and UNIX systems (including

-.
+macOS!) is called root.
 Windows users can be administrative

 users, but there isn’t really a “main” administrator account name.